-This query is similar to term query.
-However, terms query supports multiple terms.
-This query is also similar to the SQL IN operator.
-A row of data is returned if one of the keywords matches field values.
-Terms query is equivalent to the IN operator in SQL statements.
+This query is similar to a term query.
+A terms query supports multiple terms.
+A row of data is returned if at least one of the keywords matches the field value.
+Terms queries can be used in the same manner as the IN operator in SQL statements.

 Prerequisites